Stockholm Water Prize: Past winners and official motivation

+2023: Andrea Rinaldo, for groundbreaking work with a major impact on several academic fields, including hydrology, hydrogeomorphology and epidemiology.
+His research is used to protect biodiversity and stem the spread of disease.

 2022: Wilfried Brutsaert, for his groundbreaking work to quantify environmental evaporation, helping to make accurate predictions of the impact that climate change has on local rainfall patterns and water sources.
 Brutsaert is the world’s leading authority on terrestrial evaporation.
 Such evaporation is a crucial aspect of the water cycle but very difficult to measure or estimate, particularly on a local level.